pypancsv/pypancsv/docs/quickexamples/index.md

 ### Enhance your skills!

 This example ... has a lot to unpack.

-If you just start playing around and hitting "run," you might not learn much.
+So much that if you just start playing around and hitting "run," you might not learn much.

 I recommend reading [this blog post](http://oracle2salesforce.blogspot.com/2016/12/filtering-rows-by-maximum-date-per-group.html){:target="_blank"} for a full explanation of what's going on in those 8 lines of code.